EzehCL/Copywriting-Portfolio/README.md

 Sub headline: The SmartHome Hub connects your lights, thermostat, security, and more — all from your phone.

 Features Section:
-One App to Rule Them All
+- One App to Rule Them All
-Voice Control Compatible
+- Voice Control Compatible
-Energy-Saving Smart Automation
+- Energy-Saving Smart Automation

 CTA (Call to Action):

-“Get Your SmartHome Hub Today & Transform Your Home!”
+- “Get Your SmartHome Hub Today & Transform Your Home!”

 Social Proof Section:

-“The SmartHome Hub made my life so easy!” – Jane D., Lagos
+- “The SmartHome Hub made my life so easy!” – Jane D., Lagos

-“Finally, one app for everything.
+- “Finally, one app for everything.
 Love it!” – Tunde A., Abuja

-2. Product: Glow Radiance Face Cream (Skincare Product Landing Page (Conversion-Focused Copy))
+2. Product: Glow Radiance Face Cream (Skincare Product Landing Page (Conversion-Focused))

 Get Clear, Glowing Skin in Just 7 Days — Without Harsh Chemicals